 Adafruit NeoPixel LED Dots Strand - 20 LEDs at 2" Pitch

 Attaching NeoPixel strips to your costume can be a struggle as the flexible PCBs can crack when bent too much.
 So how to add little dots of color?
 Use these stranded NeoPixel dots!
 They're very small, so they're easy to embed into any structure, costume, or wearable.
 Each dot is enclosed in a small plastic weatherproof button, we don't recommend dunking these underwater but they can survive temporary outdoor usage.
-Best of all the buttons have little plastic hooks molded into the back so they can be tack-sewn in place.

 Each strand has 20 dots with a single NeoPixel inside with cabling connecting them.
 The dots are 2" apart, we also have a version that is 4" apart.